DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - detect/block rogue devices
     - NAC can be implemented with a preadmission or postadmission philosophy:
         - 🍮**pre-admission philosohpy**: requires a system to meet all current security requirements (such as patch application and malware scanner updates) before it is allowed to communicate with the network.
 A pre-admit, client-based NAC system will test systems before they are allowed on the network using a client that can determine more about a system than a clientless model can.
-        - 🍮**post-admission philosophy**: allows and denies access based on user activity, which is based on a predefined authorization matrix
+        - 🍮**post-admission philosophy**: allows and denies access based on user activity after connection, which is based on a predefined authorization matrix.
+It doesn't check the status of a machine before it connects.
     - Agent-based NAC:
         - installed on each management system, checks config files regularly, and can quarantine for non-compliance
         - dissolvable: usually written in a web/mobile language and is executed on each local machine when the specific management web page is accessed (such as captive portal)